Why the Activism of the 1970's US Pro-Space Movement Didn't Work

 And that, in a nutshell, is why we never moved out into space.
 Even worse, the 1986 Challenger disaster essentially halted funding on many of the projects near and dear to the space community.

 But all was not lost.
-The "social change agents" and "reformers" who built hardware and helped humanity move our next space age forward, along with a discussion of their historical antecedents, will be the subject of the next article in this series.
+The "social change agents" and "reformers" who built hardware and helped humanity move our next space age forward, along with a discussion of their historical antecedents, will be the subject of another article in this series, after a discussion of the Canadian landscape.

 [i] "Reaching for the High Frontier: The American Pro-Space Movement, 1972-1984" by Michael A. G. Michaud at